Dromediansk/robofriends/README.md

 # robofriends

-simple react app based on React and Redux state management.
+Simple app based on React and Redux state management.
 Data of robots are fetched from external API.
-Great component templates for other projects.
+Great template for other projects.